Product Marketing Best Practices

 This used to be an area of weakness for me.
 It still is, but I’m thankful to have people around me that really helped move that forward.
 A good example, just from my own personal story, is when I started as an engineer.
 I quickly found out my best value was not in actually building the product.
 It was in owning the product and talking to the customers versus actually sitting behind the computer trying to write software.
 And that was probably the best decision I made at the beginning of launching because I realized that this is where I would get the most value instead of being narrowly siloed inside of building the product.
 I should expand my view as an owner of the product, doing the marketing for the product.
 I knew nothing about marketing, so I had to learn it all and listen to the voice of the customer.
 And that really helped accelerate what we’re building for the customers.

 Then think about how to do launch plans.
 You know, when you’re building a product or even a feature, there is the pre-launch, the launch plan, and then the post-launch.
 And you have to think about all those three stages and try to write out your plan and spell out the stages of the marketing process.
-I’ll do a pre-launch market for this thing and bring into market, and when I’m ready to bring it to market, which channels should I push?
+I’ll do a pre-launch market for this thing and bring it into the market, and when I’m ready to bring it to market, which channels should I push?
 There are channels like Product Hunt, there’s PR, there’s everything else.
 And then after I launch, do I really nurture the people who come into the products that may not engage the first time or may engage and then be gone and I need to get them back maybe two weeks later?
 So plan out your launch in the different stages.

-When the product is launched, everyone should be on the same page in terms of rollout.
+When the product is launched, everyone should be on the same page in terms of the rollout.
 You don’t just think of something and go do it.
 You think about all the different stages of the life cycle of the product.
 Have you written out the support materials?
-If somebody asks questions about this product, would they be able to find help materials and actually find answers to their questions instead of them checking out of your product because they had a simple question where there was no answer in your help documents, for example.
+If somebody asks questions about this product, would they be able to find helpful materials and actually find answers to their questions instead of them checking out of your product because they had a simple question where there was no answer in your help documents, for example.
 Think about the messages that are going out about the product itself and the situations your customer would find themselves in post-launch.
 You do not want hero behavior for your product launch plan where one person just goes in there and everything and then nobody knows what just happened.
 If nobody knows what happens, nobody will have answers for the customers to try to make sure the team is aligned.
 Silos are your enemies who try to break them down.

 Then think of community engagement—this is different for different products, but every product has a community of some sort.
 As your marketing generates enough calls around the product, it’s very common for the marketing team to capitalize on what the market is saying.
 Try to leverage that, reach out to partners, reach out to influencers, reach out to your existing customers so they can also be the voice of your product in terms of reviews and recommendations.
 You want the voice of your customer.
 Reflect yourself positively on channels like Capterra and Facebook communities.
 But you have to be active in making that engagement happen.
 You have to reach out and help them tell your story.

-And then finally, if there is a sales team on the product, you want to make sure that sales team is looped in and carried along.
+And then finally, if there is a sales team on the product, you want to make sure that the sales team is looped in and carried along.
 Make sure the sales strategy is in alignment with the marketing message.
 If it’s a product-driven type offering where the product kind of sells itself, then let the customer discover what you’re trying to sell them within the product itself—build your product in a way that it exposes additional value to the customer just by their interaction with it.

 Those are the things you have to think about when you think about a product launch.
 You’re not at the point where you can hire a marketer and you want to do it yourself.
 Those are the different steps you need to think about.
 How do you tell your story?
 If you can’t act effectively to tell your story, you can spend a little bit of money and find somebody who can help you effectively tell that story.
 And you can use that content over time.
 Have a plan in place.
-Again, even if you can’t fully execute on the plan, you need to be able to lay it out, and you may be able to spend a little bit of resources on somebody who can help you.
+Again, even if you can’t fully execute the plan, you need to be able to lay it out, and you may be able to spend a few resources on somebody who can help you.

 Obviously, that’s a lot of what we do at HVL as a team.
 It’s really all about these brains working together to look at the products we offer in the market and execute on a lot of the same things we’re telling you.
 So hopefully this is delivering value for everyone that’s listening or watching or hearing this.
 And you’re able to take the steps and significantly increase your chances of success in the marketplace.